cysouw/diathesis/text/c01_introduction.md

 | 1st person | kauf-e | lauf-e | geb-e | kann | hab-e | werd-e | bin
 | 2nd person | kauf-st | läuf-st | gib-st | kann-st | ha-st | wir-st | bist
 | 3rd person | kauf-t | läuf-t | gib-t | kann | ha-t | wird | ist

-### Light verbs

-There is a large group of verbs in German that shed much of their lexical meaning in certain constructions.
-Such grammaticalised verbs are referred to by many different names in the German grammatical literature, e.g. Hilfsverb, Kopulaverb, Modalverb, Modalitätsverb, Halbmodalverb (Eisenberg), Funktionsverb (Polenz 1963 cited in Kamber 2008:34), Strukturverb (Weber 2005), or Stützverb (Seelbach 1991 cited in Kamber 2008:34).
-The debate how to classify these verbs into groups will not be pursued here.
-Therefore, I will simply refer to the whole group of such verbs as 'light verbs'.
-The most important light verbs, which will all be discussed here, are shown in alphabetical order in ().
-It is a difficult issue to decide in a specific sentence whether such a verb is used as a full lexical verb or as a light verb.
-These verbs show a continuum of more or less grammaticalised uses.
-As a general desideratum, semantic arguements do not suffice to distinguish light verb usage.
-There need to be structural differences between the light verb and full verb constructions to claim such a differentiation.

-- *bekommen, bleiben, brauchen, bringen, drohen, dürfen, fahren, geben, gehen, gelten, geraten, haben, heißen, klappen, kommen, kriegen, können, lassen, machen, möchten, mögen, müssen, nehmen, pflegen, scheinen, sehen, sein, sollen, stehen, stellen, tun, versprechen, werden, wissen, wollen*

 ### Sentence blueprints